Dissipative solutions to randomly forced 3D Euler equations: Construction of the new Reynolds stress and pressure

-They will play a crucial role when perfoming estimates involving quantities in which we need to apply the antidivergence operator $\mathcal{R}$, more specifically in the bounds \eqref{e:Antidiv1}, \eqref{e:Antidiv2}, \eqref{e:Antidiv3} from the Appendix.
+They will play a crucial role when perfoming estimates in which we need to apply the antidivergence operator $\mathcal{R}$, more specifically in the bounds \eqref{e:Antidiv1}, \eqref{e:Antidiv2}, \eqref{e:Antidiv3} from the Appendix.
 The values of $n_0,h_0$ ensure that